mbabynames search ✿

 Yolanda Brooke

-"noble and strong" (Yolanda) meets "small stream" (Brooke).
+"violet flower" (Yolanda) meets "small stream" (Brooke).
 The combination reads as complete.
 Neither name overshadows the other.
 At 3 syllables, Yolanda needs a shorter middle to stay balanced.
 Brooke does that.

 Yolanda Kate